trsong/trsong.github.io/_posts/2019-04-30-DailyQuestions.md

 Your function should return 0.
 All rows are already sorted lexicographically.
 ```

-**My thoughts:** This problems feels like 2D version of ***The Longest Increasing Subsequence Problem*** (LIP) (check Jul 2, 2019 problem for details).
+**My thoughts:** This problem feels like 2D version of ***The Longest Increasing Subsequence Problem*** (LIP) (check Jul 2, 2019 problem for details).
 The LIP says find longest increasing subsequence. e.g. `01212342345` gives `01[2]1234[23]45`, with `2,2,3` removed.
-So if we only have 1 row, we can simply find longest increasing subsequence and use that to calculate which index to remove.
+So if we only have 1 row, we can simply find longest increasing subsequence and use that to calculate how many columns to remove i.e. `# of columns to remove = m - LIP`.
 Similarly, for n by m table, we can first find longest increasing sub-columns and use that to calculate which columns to remove.
 Which can be done using DP:

 let `dp[i]` represents max number of columns to keep at ends at column i.
 - `dp[i] = max(dp[j]) + 1 where j < i` if all characters in column `i` have lexicographical order larger than column `j`